apify/apify-ts/packages/browser-pool/README.md

 ### (UNSTABLE) Extensibility with plugins
 A new super cool browser automation library appears?
-No problem, we add a simple plugin to Browser Pool and it automagically works.
+No problem, we add a simple plugin to Browser Pool, and it automagically works.

 > The BrowserPlugin and BrowserController interfaces are unstable and may
-> change if we find some implementation to be sub-optimal.
+> change if we find some implementation to be suboptimal.

 ## API Reference
 All public classes, methods and their parameters can be inspected in this API reference.

 <a name="module_browser-pool"></a>

-### browser-pool
+### @crawlers/browser-pool
-The `browser-pool` module exports three constructors.
+The `@crawlers/browser-pool` module exports three constructors.
 One for `BrowserPool` itself and two for the included Puppeteer and Playwright plugins.

 **Example:**